Singular-Genomics/G4X-helpers/docs/g4x_helpers/installation/index.md

 things to know:

-+ you still need to install Docker (or Apptainer/Singularity ... ).
++ you still need to install Docker (or Apptainer, Podman ... ) if you haven't already.
 + first pull can be large; subsequent runs are fast thanks to caching layers.

 --8<-- "_partials/end_cap.md"